Departmental Income Information

 The detailed records are to be reconciled monthly to the control totals.
 Any differences are to be investigated and any necessary adjustments fully documented.
 An aging of the reconciled accounts is to be prepared as of the last day of each month with the following categories: 0-30 days, 31-60 days, 61-90 days, and 91-120 days.

-A report summarizing the monthly control totals and the account aging is to be forwarded to the Comptroller's Office within 5 days after the end of the month.
-A sample of the approved form to be used by departments when reporting accounts receivable to the Comptroller's Office is included in the On-line Business Procedures Guide forms packet.
-If a department would like to request a different format, prior approval must be obtained from the University Comptroller.
+A report summarizing the monthly control totals and the account aging is to be forwarded to Financial Services within 5 days after the end of the month.
+A sample of the approved form to be used by departments when reporting accounts receivable to FInancial Services is included in the On-line Business Procedures Guide forms packet.
+If a department would like to request a different format, prior approval must be obtained from Financial Services.

 If a department is having difficulty in collecting debts, or does not wish to collect the debts, they may request that Student Accounts & Receivables bill and collect the charge(s) on behalf of the department (except Parking & Transit).
 Student Accounts & Receivables should receive these charges within four months from the original sale/service date.
 The Student Financials System accepts students (past and present), faculty, staff, and non-university accounts with a social security number (provided by the department) or non-university accounts without a social security number.
 Student Accounts & Receivables will bill and attempt to collect the debt first then will send the debt to collection agencies as needed.
 In the event the debt is uncollectible, the debt will be written-off after five years.
 The department must retain back-up documentation for the debt.
 Reports will be sent to the department when the charge is paid or has been written off.